 - Provides expert pain and symptom management

-- Encourages advance care planning, including advance directives, through ongoing discussion among providers, patient and family
+- Encourages advance care planning, including advance directives, through ongoing discussion among providers, the patient and the family

 - Allows cure-oriented treatment, such as chemotherapy, to continue